 - Lao Jiu, a magical mini-panda, is Litchi Faye-Ling's mascot, pet, and hairclip in BlazBlue.
 Cute enough to distract one opponent, and fond of spending time in Litchi's Secret Compartment.

 - Etrian Odyssey II: Heroes of Lagaard has a blue-eyed panda as one of the four options for the Beast class.
-(The other choices being a brown bear, a Big Badass Wolf, and a sabertoothed white tiger... which are all functionally the same.)
+(The other choices being a brown bear, a wolf, and a sabertoothed white tiger... which are all functionally the same.)

 - Wii Fit features a game where you have to shift your body weight to head footballs.
 You to avoid flying boots- and panda costume heads.

 - In Digimon World DS, Pandamon (Monzaemon painted to look like a panda) is the only digimon in the game that you encounter at the end of a level that you WILL NOT FIGHT.
 EVER.
 Rather, he asks you some questions about Digimon that are insultingly easy to see if you're worthy of helping him with the question that perplexes him.
 Apparently, he couldn't get a multiple choice question, even though there are only two possible answers.

 - The Monster Rancher series has Mewnda, who is a hybrid of a Mew and a Pancho monster.
 It looks like a stuffed panda toy.
 Initially this seems kind of weird—Mew is a cat, and Pancho is a cute bug living in a giant pumpkin—but makes sense as a pun.
 Panda, Pancho.